vsvandelik/xxp-tooling-v2/docs/static/workflow-repositories.md

 1.  **Integration**: Explore how ExtremeXP repositories can integrate with your existing development and deployment processes.
 2.  **Community**: Participate in workflow sharing communities and contribute to best practice development.

-> **Note**: Links to repository server setup guides and administration documentation would be beneficial here.